-When you think of application monitoring, the first things that come to mind are probably server load and availability, disk space usage, memory consumption, performance, and so on.
+When you think of application monitoring and telemetry, the first things that come to mind are probably server load and availability, disk space usage, memory consumption, performance, and so on.
 To maximize application uptime, these are necessary metrics to monitor, but they’re by no means complete.
 There are many other measurements to consider, including the monitoring of application–specific metrics, cloud-related issues, potential security breaches, and most importantly, the user experience.

 In this article, we’ll explore the basics of monitoring an application, its environment and components, and other basic telemetry.
 We’ll also dive into how to balance the monitoring of individual components with a more holistic system and user view.
 Finally, we’ll see how the latest tools and analytics available can make your life easier, and help ensure that your users are ultimately much more satisfied.